 After trial, if the judge decides you are guilty, they will decide your sentence.
 If you are found not guilty, you are free to go.

 2. Will everyone know about my crime?

-If you are convicted of committing a crime, your name cannot be published.
-This is known as a “publication ban” and it’s there to protect you so you can return to your community and move forward in your life.
+If you are convicted of committing a crime as a youth, your name cannot be published.
+This is known as a “publication ban” and it is there to protect you so you can return to your community and move forward in your life.

-However, if you committed a very serious offence such as murder, and are tried as an adult, this publication ban doesn’t apply.
+However, if you committed a serious offence such as murder, and are tried as an adult, this publication ban does not apply.

 3. If I’m tried as an adult, will I go to jail?

 A youth is usually only sent to jail if they have committed a violent offence and are a serious repeat offender (they have committed the same or similar crime before).

 Trial judges don’t send young people to jail without considering all aspects of the case before them.
 They will look at whether or not you are a repeat offender, if you have developed a pattern of committing offences, and whether or not you have obeyed other sentences in the community.